Templates and guidance for Informed Consent Documents

 A short form consent and oral translation of the English consent is required if an individual approached for consent is not fluent in English, a written translated version of the full consent is not available, and this was unanticipated.

-If the short form is needed in a language other than these 18, the English Version of Short Form Consent (PDF) must be translated in to that language and its use requires IRB approval prior to.
+If the short form is needed in a language other than these 18, the English Version of Short Form Consent (PDF) must be translated in to that language and IRB approval of the translation prior to use.

 Clinical Trial registration requirements